-Feature Usage Details in Direct Inward System Access (DISA) When a call arrives on a DISA line, the caller will hear a message. • 1.15.6 Direct Inward System Access (DISA) Queuing Feature If assigned in the Queuing Time Table of the incoming call distribution (ICD) group (\rightarrow Sequences in Queuing Time Table [631]), callers waiting in a queue will hear a message. • 1.2.2.3 Queuing Feature Timed Reminder When answering the Timed Reminder Alarm, the user will hear a message. • 1.22.4 Timed Reminder
+Feature Usage Details in Direct Inward System Access (DISA) • 1.15.6 Direct Inward System Access (DISA)

+Feature Usage Details in Queuing Feature If assigned in the Queuing Time Table of the incoming call distribution (ICD) group ( $\rightarrow$ Sequences in Queuing Time Table [631]), callers waiting in a queue will hear a message.
+Timed Reminder When answering the Timed Reminder Alarm, the user will hear a message. • 1.23.4 Timed Reminder

 - Hardware Requirement: An MSG card. - Number of Messages and Recording Time The PBX can record a maximum of 32 messages.
-The maximum recording time of each message is one minute.
 Note that the total recording time of the PBX is 8 minutes. - A floating extension number can be assigned to each outgoing message (OGM) (→ Outgoing Message (OGM) Floating Extension Number [730]). - Each MSG card can play two messages simultaneously.
 Adding additional MSG cards increases the number of messages that can be played simultaneously, but does not increase the total recording time or the number of messages that can be recorded.